Pinellas Cold Night Shelters

 The Pinellas Suncoast Transit Authority (PSTA) offers fare-free transportation during Pinellas Cold Night Shelter activations.
 PSTA bus rides to and from Pinellas Cold Night Shelters are free beginning at 5:00pm on each night of the activation and ending at 7:00am the following morning.
 Riders must tell drivers they are going to or leaving a Cold Night Shelter to ride fare-free.
 If drivers have questions, riders should ask them to contact PSTA Dispatch.

 Pinellas Cold Night Shelters rely on community support, as they are primarily staffed by volunteers.
 Please click here to learn more about volunteering, and click here to learn about donation opportunities.
-To join the Cold Night Shelter Team, please email MRobinson@HLAPinellas.org.
+If you are interested in sponsoring, volunteering with, hosting, or collaborating with Pinellas Cold Night Shelters, please email Info@HLAPinellas.org.

 VOLUNTEER WITH PINELLAS COUNTY’S COLD NIGHT SHELTERS